Since joining Hydrogen as a digital researcher in 2015, Eutonne Tam’s career has gone from strength to strength.

 Discipline – you must have the right attitude and be able to motivate and challenge yourself.

 Patience – a personal one for me but it’s important to take a measured, considered approach.

 Adaptability – it’s not easy being a new manager but you’ll learn a lot about yourself!

 "Eutonne has played a vital role in evolving our Digital Research function to make it the success it is today.
 She always goes over and beyond, adding tremendous value to our business.
 Her career journey at Hydrogen – having joined with no prior experience – has been quite remarkable."

-Egle Williams, Digital Research ManagerPosted about 4 years ago
+Egle Williams, Digital Research ManagerPosted over 4 years ago